eozelius/dia/README.md

   .package-lock.json
 ```

-## Getting started
+### Getting started
 This project was initialized using [create-react-app](https://github.com/facebook/create-react-app), and all the associated commands are valid.

+### Dependencies
+- Node v8.10.0
+- create-react-app v1.5.2
+- react v16.3.1
+- jest v22.4.3
+- enzyme v3.3.0

 ### NewsApi.org Api Key
-It is recommended to keep your NewsAPI key in an environment variable, then sent to newsAPI as a X-Api-Key header.
-However in the interest of simplicity, my personal API key has been hard-coded into src/Api.js.<br>
+It is recommended to keep your NewsAPI key in an environment variable, and sZ however in the interest of simplicity, my personal API key has been hard-coded into src/Api.js.<br>
 I will generate a new token and remove the references in the code once this test has been viewed.

 ### `npm start` or `yarn start`